- / -

 also know how to be many different people.
 We move between different camps

-||People may want to stay in one main camp of learning or they may wish
+|The challenge here is to see the proposed initiatives as stepping stones, allowing people to move one way or another.||People may want to stay in one main camp of learning or they may wish

 to move to closer to the inner fires of the knowing, or change to

 another camp of learning.
 Pathways must be created to allow meaningful